gargvishesh/druid/docs/multi-stage-query/index.md

 at query time.
 To achieve this, set `talariaFinalizeAggregations: false` in your INSERT query context and refer to the following table for any additional modifications needed.

+Check out the [INSERT with rollup example query](#example-insert-rollup) to see this feature in action.

 |Query-time aggregation|Notes|
 |----------------------|-----|